deplicator/deplicator.github.io-source/src/blog/jquery-filetree-an-old-plugin.md

 ---
 title: jQuery FileTree - An Old Plugin
 date: 2014-11-29
-tags: jquery, plugin, web development
+tags: jquery, plugin, web dev
 ---

 I've been on a project at school for some time, it's a lot of fun.
 I enjoy working with others for a